 DO NOT USE CHEMICAL FERTILIZERS.
 Chemical fertilizers can burn plants, cause excessive growth, and ruin the soil plus lots more bad stuff.

 3. The next step is to put down 100% organic pre-emergent that prohibits annual weeds from germinating.
 DO NOT USE CHEMICAL PRE-EMERGENTS.
 We use corn gluten meal, which is available at better garden centers.
 Corn gluten meal is also good for your lawn crabgrass control if put down when the Forsythias are blooming.
 It adds a minor fertilizing too.

 4. Edge beds (unless it’s a woodland garden).
 A finely edged bed separates lawn areas from the garden – and – makes it more visibly distinctive.
 Remember when you mow your grass to blow the grass clippings away from, not in, the beds.

 5. Lastly put down a light (1”) top dressing of organic mulch.
 The absolute best to use is shredded composted leaves; however, a finely shredded bark mulch will do nicely.
 We use triple shredded hardwood back mulch with 15% leaf material.
 It’s naturally dark brown, breaks down to further enrich the soil, keeps the roots cooler and moister while it inhibits weed growth.
 DO NOT USE DYED MULCH.
 Often dyed mulch consists of ground up structural lumber, often with chromium, copper and arsenic from pressure treated stock.
 Dyed mulches do not break down and can contaminate the soil.

 Have fun and enjoy your gardens!

-If you are looking for some landscape inspiration check out this great West Chester landscape design project we completed.
+If you are looking for some landscape inspiration check out our photo gallery.